-Set up for Thirsty Plants lesson

-- On your desk is a plastic bag. - Examine your bag and record observations about how it looks on a piece of scratch paper. - 3.
-Go outside and choose a plant in a sunny place Go outside and choose a plant in a sunny place.
+- Set up for Thirsty Plants lesson.
+On your desk is a plastic bag. - 2.
+Examine your bag and record observations about how it looks on a piece of scratch paper.
+Go outside and choose a plant in a sunny place.
 Put your bag over a few leaves of the plant.
-Make sure to seal the bag tightly.
-1. Record the number of leaves inside the bag.
-2. Estimate the total number of leaves on the tree and record.
-3. Record the time that you placed the bag on the plant. - Predict what you think will happen and write your prediction down on the scratch paper.
+Make sure to seal the bag tightly. - Record the number of leaves inside the bag.
+Estimate the total number of leaves on the tree and r Record the time that you placed the bag on the plant - Predict what you think will happen and write your prediction down on the scratch paper.